Salemlumos/NimbusNotifier/README.md

 # NimbusNotifier

 This is weather discord bot.
-Its a tranning project to improve my js skill using them to create a discrod bot.
+It`s a project that i made to help me improve my js skills trough a creation of a discord bot.